swiss/paf-link/documentation/4_paf-link.md

         a prov:Association;
         prov:agent :submitter_1;
         prov:hadRole paf:ProposalSubmitter;
-        rdfs:comment "submitter_1 is the issuer of this proposoal."@en
+        rdfs:comment "submitter_1 is the issuer of this proposoal."@en.
     ].
 ```

 </aside>

 #### Usage of **prov:wasInformedBy**

-To connect a higher level process, e.g. a Parlament Affair Identificator.
+To connect a higher level process, e.g. a Parliament Affair Identificator.

 <aside class="example">